M. Hiriyanna

-Early Years and Teaching Career
+Early years and teaching career

 Hiriyanna was born in Mysore on May 7, 1871.
 His parents were M. Nanjundaiah and Lakshmidevi.
 He had his preliminary schooling in Mysore, where he learnt Sanskrit from Perisamy Tirumalacharya and Kashi Sesharamasastry.
-He obtained his Bachelor of Arts (B. A.) and Master of Arts (M. A.) qualifications from the Madras Christian College, Madras.
+He obtained his Bachelor of Arts (B.A.) and Master of Arts (M.A.) qualifications from the Madras Christian College, Madras.
 His first job was as librarian at the Mysore Oriental Library (now, the Oriental Research Institute, Mysore) which he joined in 1891.
-He was instrumental here in curating 1653 printed works and 1358 manuscripts - many of them in ancient Sanskrit and Kannada.
-He would again visit Madras to secure a Licentiate in Teaching (L. T.) qualification, thus enabling him to teach in academic institutions.
+He was instrumental here in curating 1653 printed works and 1358 manuscripts – many of them in ancient Sanskrit and Kannada.
+He would again visit Madras to secure a Licentiate in Teaching (L.T.) qualification, thus enabling him to teach in academic institutions.
 Upon his return to Mysore, he joined the Government Normal School as a teacher in 1896 and eventually became a Head-Master by 1907.

-Upon recommendation from the first Vice Chancellor of the University of Mysore - H. V. Nanjundaiah, Hiriyanna was appointed as Lecturer in Sanskrit at Maharaja College, Mysore in 1912.
+Upon recommendation from the first Vice Chancellor of the University of Mysore – H. V. Nanjundaiah, Hiriyanna was appointed as Lecturer in Sanskrit at Maharaja College, Mysore in 1912.
 He was promoted to the post of Assistant Professor of Sanskrit by 1914.
-Here, he came in contact with A. R. Wadia - who was heading the Department of Philosophy at Maharaja College, Mysore.
+Here, he came in contact with A. R. Wadia – who was heading the Department of Philosophy at Maharaja College, Mysore.
 S. Radhakrishnan was also on the faculty of this department at this time.
 The two scholars shared an in-depth interest in the study of Indian and Western Philosophies.
 In fact, it was S. Radhakrishnan who suggested publishers Allen & Unwin to publish in book form the class-room notes of M. Hiriyanna, which ultimately came out as "Outlines of Indian Philosophy".
+M. Hiriyanna, along with A. R. Wadia and Sarvepalli Radhakrishnan groomed M. Yamunacharya, who would later hold post of Professor in Philosophy in the Department of Philosophy at Maharaja College, Mysore.

 M. Hiriyanna was made Professor of Sanskrit Studies at Maharaja College, Mysore by 1919.
 He held Professorship for the next eight years and retired from the University of Mysore in 1927.
 His illustrious teaching career spanned more than two decades.

 Personal life

 M. Hiriyanna led a life of frugality.
 He was married to Lakshmidevamma at a young age.
 They had a daughter by name Rukkamma.
 Hiriyanna was an introvert by nature and spent days on end studying at his house in Mysore.
 Post retirement, he declined many an invitation from universities across India to chair their Departments of Philosophy and Sanskrit Studies.
 His love of English literature was well known and he was an avid reader of " The Times Literary Supplement" and "Illustrated London News".

 Hiriyanna had a close relationship with Palghat Narayan Sastry in Mysore and the two scholars deliberated deeply on the finer aspects on Indian philosophical Thought, Vedanta and The Upanishads.
-Hiriyanna was also in correspondence with the eminent Sanskrit scholar - Kuppuswamy Sastry at Madras.
+Hiriyanna was also in correspondence with the eminent Sanskrit scholar – Kuppuswamy Sastry at Madras.
 Upon M. Hiriyanna's demise, his vast collection of books was donated to the “Kuppuswamy Sastri Research Institute” at Mylapore.